fullmetaltac/interview_questions/python.md

 >🔹***Explain how memory is managed in Python.***

 Unlike other programming languages, python stores references to an object after it is created.
-For example, an `uuid4` object might have two names(variables are called names in python) a and b.
-The memory manager in python keeps track of the reference count of each object, this would be 2 for `uuid4` object.
+For example, an `[]` object might have two references a and b.
+The memory manager in python keeps track of the reference count of each object, this would be 2 for `[]` object.
 Once the object reference count reaches 0, object is removed from memory.

 The reference count:
 - increases if an object is assigned a new name or is placed in a container, like tuple or dictionary.